midhunhk/midhunhk.github.io/_posts/2018-10-26-android-messages-mark-2.md

 *Edit 20-Apr-2019* Updated with codenmame for version 4.1
 *Edit 07-May-2019* Updated with codenmame for version 4.2
+*Edit 15-May-2019* Updated with codenmame for version 4.3

 ### References
  - [List of Monsters from D&D](https://en.wikipedia.org/wiki/List_of_Dungeons_%26_Dragons_5th_edition_monsters)